 In two studies of 82 men, oral NAC lower homocysteine and blood pressure while increasing antioxidant status over 4 weeks.
 It had an equally beneficial effect in men with high and normal blood lipids, and in both smokers and non-smokers (49).

 In another study of 60 people with heart disease, NAC lowered homocysteine levels and improved blood vessel health over 2 months (50).

 - It has also been shown to increase nitric oxide production, which helps veins dilate and improves blood flow.
 This expedites blood transit back to your heart and can lower your risk of heart attacks (51).

 One test-tube study showed that when combined with green tea NAC appears to reduce damage from oxidized “bad” LDL cholesterol, another contributor to heart disease (52).

 Stroke is a leading cause of adult morbidity and mortality with very limited treatment options.
 Evidence from preclinical models of ischemic stroke has demonstrated that the antioxidant N-acetylcysteine (NAC) effectively protects the brain from ischemic injury (53).

 N-acetylcysteine and glutathione boosts the immune health.

-This factor has been studied most in people with cysteine deficiency and T-cell dysfunction due to human immunodeficiency virus (HIV).
+This factor has been studied most in people with cysteine deficiency and T-cell dysfunction due to the human immunodeficiency virus (HIV).